See under ‘Twill’.

 A particular washing method to give jeans a worn out look.
 It also softens the fabric and brings out highlights.
 Enzymes are organic, non-toxic substances that speed up chemical processes and are used as an alternative to stone washing.

-Cotton is graded according to strength, staple length, color, smoothness and uniformity.
+Cotton is graded according to strength, staple length, colour, smoothness and uniformity.
 This term stands for an average grade of cotton, usually used in denim.

 a) Finishing processes are used to age denim garments or create other effects by various means such as the enzyme wash or the stone wash.

-Jeans with low rise and bell bottom flare.
-Another style that was in huge demand in the ‘70s and even made a (shortlived) comeback in 2000.
+Jeans with low rise and bell-bottom are.
+This style was in huge demand in the 1970s and even made a (short lived) comeback around the 1990s and in 2000.

 Very pale blue jeans, frosted denim was an especially popular washing in the 1980s.